avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Assign data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The simulation results (for example peak pressure or flow depth) are projected on the new grid using the
+The simulation results (for example peak velocities / pressure or flow depth) are projected on the new grid using the
 transformation information.
 The projected results are stored in the ``newRasters`` dictionary.

 .. _analyze-results: